-- These tissues formed during embryonic development by the process of myogenesis.
+- Muscular tissues are formed during embryonic development by the process of myogenesis.

 - The muscle tissues are mesodermal in origin except for the ciliary muscles of the eyes which are of ectodermal origin.